performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 The ``pmstore`` Command
 -----------------------

-pmstore tooldescriptionFrom time to time you may wish to change the value of a particular metric.
+From time to time you may wish to change the value of a particular metric.
 Some metrics are counters that may need to be reset, and some are simply control variables for agents that collect performance metrics.
 When you need to change the value of a metric for